mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 ## 4 Epics {#epics}

+On the upper-right corner of the page, **Create Epic** enables creating an epic.

 ### 4.1 Epics Overview

-The **Epics** overview page shows all the epics for your current app.
+The main area gives an overview of all the epics for your current app.
 Each row shows the following details about an epic:

 * Unique ID, which consists of a prefix and a number
 * Title